Lord-Fufu/MSc-Dissertation-2022---St-Andrews/README.md

 # Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network

-This repository includes all simulation code for our paper in the Journal of the Royal Society Interface "Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network"
+This repository includes all simulation code for our paper in the Journal of the Royal Society Interface "Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network".

 The files are organised as follows: